advancedresearch/discrete/README.md

 Both solutions are valid answers, but they answer different questions.
 The first approach ignores the arrangement of individuals, while the second approach ignores the arrangement of couples.
-How we understand something can depend on which algorithm we use, but in an informal settings this can be ambiguous.
+How we understand something can depend on which algorithm we use, but in an informal setting this can be ambiguous.

 A discrete space is a non-ambiguous way to represent all possibilities from the topology and dimension of the solution space.
 Each state in the space corresponds to a single location or a sub-structure of a larger problem.